Experience the best of Whidbey Island & Deception Pass with this great day trip guide.

 The lake was like a mirror, with the sun just bouncing off it.
 What a great fresh water resource.

 And just a hop skip and jump away, is the shore of the ‘beach’.
-Now as a kiwi I loosely call this a beach, because it’s not the soft sandy shores I’m accustomed to, but it is as much of a beach as we’ve found in Washington.
+Now as a kiwi I loosely call this a beach, because it’s not the soft sandy shores I’m accustomed to, but it is as much of a beach as you’ll find in Washington.
 And the water more than makes up for the lack of beach.
 The Puget Sound is so protected that we’ve rarely seen any wind here, which makes for unbelievably calm water.
 It is a paradise for those who want to get out on to water – suitable for SUPB, kayaks, and traditional boaties.

 Deception Pass Bridge